lmtmc/operator_log/README.md

 ```angular2html
 python3 app.py
 ```
-The application will then be accessible at http://127.0.0.1:8050.
+The application will then be accessible at http://127.0.0.1:8050/observer_log.

 ### Arrival:

+- Select observers' names and input other observers
+- Input the arrival time
+- Check the ready instruments
-- Input operator's name and arrival time then click the "SAVE" button to save the data in the database.
+- click the "SAVE" button to save the data in the database.

-### Facility Instruments Ready:
+### Pause or Cancellation:

+- Input the cancellation time
+- Enter reasons
-- Check all the ready instrument and then click the "SAVE" button to save the data in the database.
+- Click the "SAVE" button to save the data in the database.

-### Report A Problem:
+### Resume:

+- Input the resume time
+- Input comment
-- Input the problem fields and then click the "SAVE" button to save the data in the database.
+- Click the "SAVE" button to save the data in the database.
-### Restart:
+### User Note:
+- Input ObsNums
+- Input keywords
+- Input Entry

-- Input the restart time and then click the "SAVE" button to save the data in the database.
+- Click the "SAVE" button to save the data in the database.

 ### Shutdown:
-- Input the shutdown time and then click the "SAVE" button to save the data in the database.
+- Input the shutdown time
+- Click the "SAVE" button to save the data in the database.

+### View Log History:
+- Click the "View Log History" button to view the 10 most recent log history.

+### Download Log:
+- Click the "Download Log" button to download the log history in CSV format.